shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 4.  **Pilot project with 10-20 houses:** This shows the model's effectiveness and gains community buy-in.

-6.  **Dedicated project management team:** This ensures smooth implementation and ongoing community engagement.
+6.  **Dedicated project management team:** This ensures smooth implementation and ongoing community involvement.

 8.  **Targeted marketing and outreach:** This attracts potential investors and homeowners.

-10. **Transparent and inclusive community engagement:** This builds trust and addresses concerns throughout the process.
+10. **Transparent and inclusive community involvement:** This builds trust and addresses concerns throughout the process.

 12. ** reconstruction adhering to strict conservation guidelines:** This preserves heritage integrity.